BIBI78/NewDiceGame/README.md

 # Bugs
 * Some of the "bugs" are intentional and are explained here.
   # Bugs in Java Script.
   - This was an interesting bug to solve.
 At first I thought there was no way to remove this "warning" or "error" and this was just a matter of the way I wrote the code.
-I talked to the tutors and they said just make a note of it here in the README doc  and if eveything else is fine it should be fine.
+I talked to the tutors and they said just make a note of it here in the README doc  and if everything else is fine it should be fine.
 Then I palyed around a little more out of nervousness and anxiety of not wanting to fail this porject and found a work around.
 At first I thought because of the way I called my buttons in the HTML there was no way to remove the UNUSED VARIABLES error in the js hint.
 Since I heard somewhere that the javascript should all be in one file I felt stuck then I decided to just reuse my original idea and create seperate js files for each page and "call the buttons" inside those seperate files and problem solved.
   ![problem](assets/images/jshintp0.png)
   ![solution](assets/images/jshintsol1.png)
   ![solution](assets/images/jshintsol2.png)